-Mdina is above all a city to wander through and explore at street level; a city with an ambience hard to come by, a web of narrow cobbled streets and the occasional piazza, plus an attractive selection of discreet shops and cafes.
+Mdina silent city is above all a city to wander through and explore at street level; a city with an ambience hard to come by, a web of narrow cobbled streets and the occasional piazza, plus an attractive selection of discreet shops and cafes.
 Immensely popular with tourists at all times, it is also a magnet for locals, especially on Sunday afternoons and can get quite crowded at times, notwithstanding the almost total absence of car traffic.
 Come here early to enjoy the city’s renowned silence, or after sundown for a meal or a drink in one of the city’s establishments.

 Mdina has a permanent population of less than 300, some of them direct descendants of the noble families that once lived here.